-New York’s most iconic Halloween event is returning once again on Monday, October 31st!
+Following the recent passing of Ralph Lee, the founder of the Village Halloween Parade, his legacy will live on as New York’s most iconic Halloween event is returning once again on Tuesday, October 31st.

-This year’s theme is freedom, and they’re asking NYers what is the move and the moment that lets you forget the world and all its troubles and just sets you free?
-Playing off of their theme they’re encouraging glittery costumes, your best dance moves, and anything that allows you to feel light, joyful, free, and colorful!
+This year’s theme is TBA.
+Last year’s theme was freedom, encouraging glittery costumes, your best dance moves, and anything that allowed you to feel light, joyful, free, and colorful!

-The parade will begin at 7 p.m. and usually lasts until about 11 p.m.
+The parade usually begins at 7 p.m. and lasts until about 11 p.m.
 The streets are most crowded between Bleecker and 14th Street, so you may want to consider getting there early or trying another place along the route if the area you show up is seems too crowded.

 This is a totally free public event, however, if you want to avoid the crowds and be in a special VIP area to watch the parade, you can purchase tickets here.

-The parade usually attracts 60,000 participants, 2 million in-person spectators, and 2 million TV viewers (it will be broadcast live on NY1 from 8p.m. – 9:30p.m.)
+The parade usually attracts 60,000 participants, 2 million in-person spectators, and 2 million TV viewers.

 Please note: Parade organizers have a zero tolerance policy when it comes to alcohol, so don’t show up drunk if you want to take part in the festivities!